falcosecurity/falco-website/content/en/docs/concepts/event-sources/kernel/_index.md

 > **Please note**: we will try to do our best to keep this as the minimum required set but due to [some issues with CO-RE relocations](https://lore.kernel.org/bpf/CAGQdkDvYU_e=_NX+6DRkL_-TeH3p+QtsdZwHkmH0w3Fuzw0C4w@mail.gmail.com/T/#u) it is possible that this changes in the future.

 ## Legacy eBPF probe

+{{% pageinfo color=warning %}}

+The Legacy eBPF probe has been deprecated in Falco `0.43.0` and will be removed in a future release.
+Until removal and since Falco `0.43.0`, using it will result in a warning informing the user about the deprecation.
+Users are encouraged to switch to another engine, such as the modern eBPF probe, as the usage will result in an error after the removal.

+{{% /pageinfo %}}

 The legacy {{< glossary_tooltip text="eBPF probe" term_id="ebpf-probe" >}} is an alternative source to the ones described above, leveraging greater compatibility than the modern eBPF one, since it requires older kernel versions.